thanos-io/thanos/mixin/thanos-mixin/README.md

 $ jb install github.com/thanos-io/thanos/mixin/thanos-mixin@master # Creates `vendor/` & `jsonnetfile.lock.json`, and fills in `jsonnetfile.json`
 ```

-> `jb` can be installed with `go get github.com/jsonnet-bundler/jsonnet-bundler/cmd/jb`
-> An e.g. of how to install a given version of this library: `jb install github.com/thanos-io/thanos/mixin/thanos-mixin@master`

-In order to update the thanos-mixin dependency, simply use the jsonnet-bundler update functionality:
+To update the `thanos-mixin` as a dependency, simply use the jsonnet-bundler update functionality:
 ```shell
 $ jb update
 ```

-## Configure
+#### Configure

 This project is intended to be used as a library.
 You can extend and customize dashboards and alerting rules by creating for own generators, such as the generators ([alerts.jsonnet](alerts.jsonnet) and [dashboards.jsonnet](dashboards.jsonnet)) that are use to create [examples](examples).
-As a convention shared variables are collected in [config.jsonnet], feel free to modify and generate your own definitons.
+As a convention shared variables are collected in [config.jsonnet](config.jsonnet), feel free to modify and generate your own definitons.

 [embedmd]:# (config.libsonnet)
 ```libsonnet